This article can also be found in the Premium Editorial Download "Storage magazine: Tips for unifying storage management."

 In spite of this ongoing trend, large bandwidth, DS3, OC3, OC12, OC48 and OC192 are still expensive.
 Storage replication requires large amounts of bandwidth.
 Shared or dedicated bandwidth makes no difference.
 Just calculating the bandwidth makes this clear.
 For example, replicating 1TB of storage would take nearly 50 hours over a DS3, assuming 100% bandwidth utilization.
 Using the same assumption, it would take approximately 14.4 hours for an OC3 and 3.6 hours for an OC12.
 In the real world, 100% bandwidth utilization isn't likely.
 The reason is TCP/IP, which is the preferred storage-to-storage WAN protocol of choice.
 There are three reasons for this:

 - There's a perception that the bandwidth is free because the TCP/IP WAN links already exist for interactive traffic.
 The conventional rationale is that storage-to-storage replication, or snapshot, typically occurs at night or on weekends when the majority of users are not utilizing the network.
-This allows the already existing TCP/IP WAN links to be leveraged by the storage applications without negatively affecting other applications.
+This allows the already existing TCP/IP WAN links to be leveraged by the storage applications without negatively

 Storage over IP